dekucheng/AMCL_WAKE_UP/README.md

 We keep calculating such expectation over iterations.
 If such expectation is less than **0.001** after **N** iterations, state group of **{X<sub>1</sub>, X<sub>2</sub>}** is considered to be the desired state group and the robot is navigated by the corresponding control data **u**.

 Since in practice, during the navigation by control data **u**, AMCL still keeps reasampling based on true sensor reading.
-Thus the true priors of all state clusters usually present in such way: the more-likely state usually has larger prior than expected (which is the prior before taking **u**) while the less-likely state usually has less prior than expected (which is the prior before taking control **u**) after the control **u** finishing its navigation.
+Thus the true priors of all state clusters usually present in such way: the more-likely state usually has larger prior than expected (which is the prior before taking **u**) while the less-likely state usually has smaller prior than expected (which is the prior before taking control **u**) after the navigation by control **u** is finished.

 If such method is used instead of a fixed threshold of L2 distance, the threshold can be adaptive which always **bounds the number of iterations <= N (the number we set)** before at least one cluster is dropped after taking control data **u**.

 ## Acknowledgement
-This is a final project done by Zhicheng Yu during his final quarter in MSR (Master of Science in Robotics) program at Northwestern University.
-It is supervised by Prof. Ying Wu and Prof. Matthew Elwin, who gave many valuable intuitions and considerations on this project.
+This is Zhicheng Yu's final project in MSR (Master of Science in Robotics) program supervised by Prof. Ying Wu and Prof. Mattew Elwin.
+Thanks for their valuable advises and considerations for this project.

-Also, it will be helpful to look up to raw AMCL ROS repo and AMCL papers:
+For reference, the paper of AMCL and its raw ROS repo are attached below:

 1.[amcl-ROS Wiki](http://wiki.ros.org/amcl)